njoubert/inheritance.js/README.md

 having constructor functions to instantiate objects but having functions on the prototype of these constructor functions to avoid duplication.

+## Issues with this approach

+Unfortunately every pseudoclass in my system has "SubClass" as a constructor, thus something like FireBug or Chrome Developer Tools look a little ugly when you're printing things out.

+## Fundamental reasons why I want something like this.

+What makes this process difficult is: I want to distinguish between internal library functionality and an external API.
+This is why thing like public-private are useful.
+The Revealing Module pattern is a nice way of achieving this for Modules, but for Classes there seems to be no equivalent.

+The difference is: for Classes you do not want to duplicate code on every instance, while for Modules this is not an issue, since you tend to only instantiate one copy of each module,

 ## Understanding Javascript Inheritance

 See `inheritance.md` for an overview of javascript inheritance.